-Harrison Catering our canteen providers run a cashless canteen.
+Culinera our canteen providers run a cashless canteen.
 Students pay for food using their biometric finger scan.
-We will aim to undertake Biometric Imaging on your child's first full day at School, or at the earliest and safest opportunity.
+We will aim to undertake Biometric Imaging on your child's induction day's at School, or at the earliest and safest opportunity.
 We are unable to take an image without a signed consent form.
 It is a legal requirement that we have your written permission to use this technology.
 The Protection of Freedom Act 2012 says: